 The pollen grain travels to the stigma which is the female reproductive part of the flower.
 It is done by several pollinators like wind, water, insects, birds, or humans.

-In certain favorable conditions, The pollen grain develops a tube-like structure that grows through the style to the ovary.
+In favorable conditions, The pollen grain develops a tube-like root structure that grows through the style to the ovary.

 Then the pollen releases two sperm nuclei to the ovary.
 These nuclei fuse with the egg cells inside the ovary and form the embryo and the zygote.
 Another sperm develops into the endosperm of the seed.